goto-eof/oh_telemetry_collector_load_test/README.md

 - [oh_telemetry_collector_server_rust](https://github.com/goto-eof/oh_telemetry_collector_server_rust)
 - [oh_telemetry_collector_server_java](https://github.com/goto-eof/oh_telemetry_collector_server_java)

+(Remember first to run both docker containers: the POC developed in Rust and the one developed in Java)

 The test result is under the reports directory.

 A meangfull value is the P95 percentile.
 It means that 95% of all our request had a response time equal or less than the value in the report.